 Deferred tax assets are recognized for unused carry forward tax losses and temporary differences to the extent that it is probable that taxable profit will be available against which the losses can be utilized.
 Significant management judgment is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and level of future taxable profits together with future tax planning strategies.
-Further details are given in Notes 2m and 18c.
+Further details are given in Notes 2m and 20c.

-NOTE 4 DISCLOSURE OF NEW STANDARDS IN THE PERIOD PRIOR TO THEIR ADOPTION a.
-Amendment to IAS 16, "Property, Plant and Equipment":
+NOTE 4 | DISCLOSURE OF NEW STANDARDS IN THE PERIOD PRIOR TO THEIR ADOPTION a.
+Amendment to IAS 1, "Presentation of Financial Statements":